finbourne/scheduler-sdk-java/sdk/docs/JobsApi.md

 > ResourceListOfScheduleDefinition getSchedulesForAJob(scope, code)

-[EXPERIMENTAL] GetSchedulesForAJob: Get all the schedules for a single job
+GetSchedulesForAJob: Get all the schedules for a single job

 ### Example